kitakitsune0x/bats-rpc/README.md

 # Known Limitations

-Smart RPC doesn't support subscription endpoints, such as `onSlotUpdate`.
-Smart RPC is a proxy to underlying connections, and doesn't maintain long-lived connections.
-We recommend using the Connection class directly for subscription endpoints.
+Smart RPC provides full websocket subscription support through standard Solana websocket endpoints.
+For HTTP RPC requests that require strict consistency across nodes, we recommend using the `minimumContextSlot` parameter to ensure responses are from up-to-date nodes.